milanz14/milanz14/README.md

 ### Glad to see you here!
 I'm a mechanical engineer, working in sales, with a passion for web development and solving problems.
-Like what you see?
-Please feel free to contact me for job opportunities.

 <br/>